Towards Human Computable Passwords: Discussion

 \subsection{Open Questions}

 \paragraph{Eliminating the Semi-Trusted Computer} Our current scheme relies on a semi-trusted computer to generate and store random public challenges.
 An adversary with full control over the user's computer might be able to extract the user's secret if he is able to see the user's responses to $O(n)$ adaptively selected password challenges.
 Can we eliminate the need for a semi-trusted computer?
-One possibility would be to develop a human computable password scheme that can transform words into passwords.
-In this case we might be able eliminate the need for a semi-trusted computer by adopting the convention that the name of each site is the challenge (e.g., ``Amazon" would be the challenge for the user's Amazon.com).

-\paragraph{Cryptography for Humans?} We presented a scheme that allows a human to create multiple passwords from a short secret by responding to public challenges.
+\cut{\paragraph{Cryptography for Humans?} We presented a scheme that allows a human to create multiple passwords from a short secret by responding to public challenges.
 What other cryptographic functions could be performed by humans?
 Could we develop a human computable protocol for bit commitment or coin flipping?
-What about a human computable encryption scheme?
+What about a human computable encryption scheme?}

 \paragraph{Exact Security Bounds} While we provided asymptotic security proofs for our human computable password schemes, it is still important to understand how much effort an adversary would need to expend to crack the secret mapping for specific values of $n$ and $m$.
-We present some results in Appendix \ref{apdx:CSPSolver}, but we view these results as preliminary.
-These results indicate that the value $n=26$ is too small to provide UF-RCA security even with small values of $m$ (e.g., $m=50$).
-However, the problem gets harder quickly as $n$ increases (e.g., our CSP solver was not able to find the secret mapping when $n=50$ even with $m=1000$ examples).
-We also present a public challenge with specific values of $n$ and $m$ to encourage cryptography and security researchers to attack our scheme.
+Our attacks with a SAT solver (see Appendix \ref{apdx:CSPSolver}) indicate that the value $n=26$ is too small to provide UF-RCA security even with small values of $m$ (e.g., $m=50$).
+As $n$ increases the problem rapidly gets harder for our SAT solver (e.g., with $n=50$ and $m=1000$ the solver failed to find $\sigma$).
+We also present a public challenge with specific values of $n$ and $m$ to encourage cryptography and security researchers to find other techniques to attack our scheme.

 \cut{ \paragraph{Improving Usability} Is it possible to improve usability by designing a human computable function $f:\mathbb{Z}_{10}^k \rightarrow \mathbb{Z}_{100}$?
 This could potentially allow the user to generate a secure length $t$ password after responding to only $t/2$ challenges.
 Our statistical dimension lower bounds also hold for functions $f:\mathbb{Z}_{d_1}^k\rightarrow\mathbb{Z}_{d_2}$.
 As before the challenge would be designing a function that is human computable and has strong security properties (e.g., $s(f)$ is large and $f$ is $\paren{\delta_1,\delta_2}$-hard to guess). \cut{We would also like to conduct user studies to see how long it takes a typical user to compute passwords using our challenge response schemes.}}